Endocrine Dysfunction in Anorexia Nervosa Patients

 Thyroid panel

 Thyroid function should be tested through the measurement of TSH and T4.
-While T3 and reverse results indicate euthyroid sick syndrome, testing them is unnecessary as a diagnosis of anorexia nervosa can be made clinically and neither measurement effects therapy.2
+While T3 and reverse results indicate euthyroid sick syndrome, testing them is unnecessary.
+A very low TSH can be suggestive of hyperthyroidism but the findings need to be interpreted carefully, and repeating thyroid hormone levels with weight restoration may be a good consideration.

 GH & IGF-1